FC Dynamo Moscow: Foundation and Soviet era

 Dynamo Moscow has its roots in the football Club Sokolniki Moscow.

 After the Russian Revolution, the club eventually found itself under the authority of the Interior Ministry and its head Felix Dzerzhinsky, chief of the Cheka, the Soviet Union's secret police.
 The club was renamed Dynamo Moscow in 1923 but was also referred to disparagingly as "garbage", a Russian criminal slang term for "police", by some of the supporters of other clubs.

 Dynamo won the first two Soviet Championships in 1936 and 1937, a Soviet Cup in 1937, and another pair of national titles in 1940 and 1945.
-They were also the first Soviet club to tour the West when they played a series of friendlies in the United Kingdom in 1945.
+In 1945, they were also the first Soviet club to tour the West when they played a series of friendlies in the United Kingdom.
 Complete unknowns to the British, the Soviet players first drew 3–3 against Chelsea and then defeated Cardiff City 10–1.
 They defeated an Arsenal side reinforced with Stanley Matthews, Stan Mortensen and Joe Bacuzzi by a score of 4–3 in a match played in thick fog at White Hart Lane.
 They then drew 2–2 against Scottish side Rangers, meaning they completed the tour undefeated.

 They continued to be a strong side at home after World War II, and enjoyed their greatest success through the 1950s.
 Dynamo captured another five championships between 1949 and 1959, as well as their second Soviet Cup in 1953.
 Honours were harder to come by after that time.
 The club continued to enjoy some success in the Soviet Cup, but has not won a national championship since 1976.
 Even so, Dynamo's 11 national titles make them the country's third-most decorated side behind Dynamo Kyiv (13 titles) and Spartak Moscow (12 titles).

-Dynamo's greatest achievement in Europe was in the 1971–72 European Cup Winners' Cup, where they reached the Final at Camp Nou in Barcelona, losing 3–2 to Rangers.
+In the 1971–72 European Cup Winners' Cup, Dynamo reached the Final at Camp Nou in Barcelona, losing 3–2 to Rangers.
 This was the first time a Russian side had reached a final in a European competition, a feat not repeated until CSKA Moscow won the UEFA Cup in 2005.